 You can serve the whole peach to your flock as long as you first remove the seeds from the fruits.
-Chickens don’t eat the seeds as a rule, but some of them may be curious and peck at it.
+Chickens don’t eat the seeds, as a rule.
+But some of them may be curious and peck at it.
 If chickens ingest the peaches’ seeds, it could make them sick.
-You can fling the peaches to your flock once you scooped the seeds out, and your chickens will start eating them.
+You can fling the fruit to your flock once you scooped the seeds out, and your chickens will start eating them.

 Hanging The Peach

-One way to also keep your chickens busy is to hang fruit from a branch.
-Like a tetherball, you can also hang a peach fruit for your chickens to peck at it.
+One way to keep your chickens busy is to hang fruit from a branch.
+You can suspend a peach fruit for your chickens to peck at it like a tetherball.

 Mixing Peaches In Chicken Feeds

 No matter how you feed your chickens with peaches, don’t forget to wash the fruit first.
 Fruits like peaches have wax and other contaminants on their skins when you buy them in grocery stores.
-You can clean your peach well by soaking or rinsing it first with lukewarm water to remove the wax.
+You can clean the fruit well by soaking or rinsing it first with lukewarm water.
+Ensure that the wax is nowhere in sight.

 Though your chickens can eat canned peaches, experts don’t recommend it.
 Canned peaches mostly have additional preservatives to maintain the fruit’s quality for a long time.

-The preservatives in canned peaches contain ascorbic acid, citric acid, salt, and sodium benzoate more often than not.
+The substances in canned peaches more often than not include ascorbic acid, citric acid, salt, and sodium benzoate.
 We all know how preservatives can be dangerous to the health of chickens.
 Plus, a mixture of sugar is present to retain the flavor of the fruit while in the can.

-In small amounts of all the additional preservatives and sugars may not affect your chickens straight away.
+Small amounts of all the additional preservatives and sugars may not immediately affect your chickens.
 But feeding them constantly with canned peaches can have a long-term effect.
-Also, feeding canned peaches in large amounts can do a lot of harm to the chickens’ wellbeing.
+Also, feeding canned peaches in large amounts can do a lot of harm to the chickens’ well-being.

 The Proper Amount Of Peach To Feed Your Chickens

-Similar to other fruits and vegetables, you can feed your chickens peaches in moderation.
-Many wonder that even when the peach skin and flesh don’t have any toxins and are nutritious, how come we shouldn’t feed too much of them to the chickens?
+Like other fruits and vegetables, you can feed your chickens peaches in moderation.
+Many wonders that even when the peach skin and flesh don’t have toxins and are nutritious, how come we shouldn’t feed too much of them to the chickens.

 Peaches don’t have the proper nutrition your chickens need daily.
-It’s necessary to feed your flock peaches only occasionally.
-This fruit doesn’t have the proper sustenance your poultry needs every day.
+It’s necessary to feed your flock of peaches only occasionally.
+This fruit doesn’t have the appropriate sustenance your poultry needs every day.

 Feeding only peaches to your chickens or feeding them much of this fruit will provide less nutrition these birds need daily.
-Thus, it will also lead to chickens’ health concerns.
+Thus, it will also lead to chicken health concerns.

 Ninety percent of the chickens’ diet should come from quality commercial feeds.
 In comparison, treats like peaches should only be about ten percent of their diet.
 Why is that so?
 The commercial feeds have the correct quantity of nourishment to meet the chickens’ daily dietary requirements.

-Sure, the answer is yes to the question, can chicken eat peaches as long as you scoop out its pit or seed.
+Can a chicken eat peaches?
+The answer is YES!
+As long as you scoop out its pit or seed.
 It will surprise you how your chickens will love eating those peaches full of flavors plus packed with nutrients!